Timeline - Egypt since January protests

-January 25, 2011 - After the overthrow on January 14 of Tunisia's president in the first of the "Arab Spring" uprisings, anti-government protests, publicised on social media websites, begin across Egypt.
-Thousands of demonstrators voice anger, complaining of poverty and repression in a "Day of Wrath."
+January 25, 2011 - Anti-government protests begin across Egypt following the January 14 overthrow of Tunisia's president in the first of the "Arab Spring" uprisings.

-January 28 - Mubarak orders troops and tanks into cities overnight to quell demonstrations across Egypt.

-January 31 - Egypt swears in new government.
-New Vice-President Omar Suleiman, hitherto Egypt's intelligence chief, says Mubarak has asked him to start dialogue with all political forces.
+January 31 - New government is sworn in.
+New vice president, Omar Suleiman, hitherto intelligence chief, says Mubarak has asked him to start dialogue with political forces.

 February 1 - More than a million people around Egypt call for an end to Mubarak's rule.